Conquistador: Colonization of the Caribbean, Mesoamerica, and South America

 Dávila made an agreement with Francisco Pizarro and Diego de Almagro, which brought about the discovery of Peru, but withdrew in 1526 for a small compensation, having lost confidence in the outcome.
-In 1526 Dávila was superseded as Governor of Panama by Pedro de los Ríos, but became governor in 1527 of León in Nicaragua.
+In 1526, Dávila was superseded as governor of Panama by Pedro de los Ríos, but became governor in 1527 of León, Nicaragua.

 An expedition commanded by Pizarro and his brothers explored south from what is today Panama, reaching Inca territory by 1526.
 After one more expedition in 1529, Pizarro received royal approval to conquer the region and be its viceroy.
 The approval read: "In July 1529 the queen of Spain signed a charter allowing Pizarro to conquer the Inca.
 Pizarro was named governor and captain of all conquests in New Castile."
 The Viceroyalty of Peru was established in 1542, encompassing all Spanish holdings in South America.

-Diego de Almagro led the first Spanish expedition south of Peru into Chile 1535–37.
+Diego de Almagro led the first Spanish expedition south of Peru into Chile 1535–1537.
+Painting by Pedro Subercaseaux.

 In early 1536, the Adelantado of Canary Islands, Pedro Fernández de Lugo, arrived to Santa Marta, a city founded in 1525 by Rodrigo de Bastidas in modern-day Colombia, as governor.
 After some expeditions to the Sierra Nevada de Santa Marta, Fernández de Lugo sent an expedition to the interior of the territory, initially looking for a land path to Peru following the Magdalena River.
 This expedition was commanded by Licentiate Gonzalo Jiménez de Quesada, who ended up discovering and conquering the indigenous Muisca, and establishing the New Kingdom of Granada, which almost two centuries would be a viceroyalty.
 Jiménez de Quesada also founded the capital of Colombia, Santafé de Bogotá.